tasxatzial/calculator/README.md

 ## Features

 * Dark & light theme.
+The selected theme is restored when the page reloads.
+* If the user has not selected a theme, the applied theme is always synchronized with the system theme.
 * Calculations are saved in history and can be reloaded.
-* History persists when the page reloads.
+* History is restored when the page reloads.
 * Screen reader friendly.

 ## Implementation